My Story

 Quick Facts

 Current Rays: Brandon Lowe is my ride-or-die.
 It's well-known among my followers, and I post about him a LOT on my Instagram stories!
-Other Rays I like (in no particular order) are Randy Arozarena, Shane Baz, Shane McClanahan, Yandy Díaz, Zach Eflin, Pete Fairbanks, Drew Rasmussen, and Jose Siri.
+Other Rays I like (in no particular order) are Shane Baz, Shane McClanahan, Jonathan Aranda, Taj Bradley, Junior Caminero, Yandy Díaz, Pete Fairbanks, Kevin Kelly, Josh Lowe, and Drew Rasmussen.

-Former Rays: Brett Phillips (obviously), Collin McHugh, Austin Meadows, Willy Adames, Ji-man Choi, Tyler Glasnow, David Robertson, and Ryan Yarbrough.
+Former Rays: Brett Phillips (obviously), Collin McHugh, Austin Meadows, Randy Arozarena, Willy Adames, Ji-man Choi, Tyler Glasnow, David Robertson, and Ryan Yarbrough.

 To the dismay of many other baseball fans I know — particularly Mets fans — my second team (behind the Rays) is the Atlanta Braves.
 Max Fried, Matt Olson, Austin Riley, and Travis d'Arnaud are my favorite Braves.
 I also hold a soft spot for the Milwaukee Brewers because of Willy Adames and because of my former roommate (who is originally from Wisconsin and loves the Brewers).
 I always keep an eye out for Braves-Mets and Brewers-Mets matchups when baseball schedules come out, and I've seen both teams play in person several times (my Braves record is 3-1, and my Brewers record is 4-0).